ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_isoforms.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```
 The pipeline initially downloads SRA codes and converts the runs into fastq files.
 Alternativey you can provide local fastq files.
-It then performs quality control with [FASTQC] and then automatically detects and removes adapterS with [Trimgalore].
+It then performs quality control with [FASTQC](../modules/nf-core/fastqc) and then automatically detects and removes adapterS with [Trimgalore](../modules/nf-core/TRIMAGALORE).

 Each of the above steps can be skipped, for example if you don't want to perform quality control, you can specify in the isoforms.config file: